TypeFox/typir/documentation/kinds/custom-types.md

 # Custom types

 Many languages contain features which cannot be easily described with the predefined types.
-This describes how language-specific custom types can be defined and used in Typir.
+This section describes how language-specific custom types can be defined and used in Typir.

 ## API by example